gitops-tools/tekton-ci/README.md

 It has two different bits:

  * A "pipeline definition" to PipelineRun converter.
- * An HTTP Server that handles Hook requests from GitHub by requesting pipeline files from the incoming repository, and processing them.
+ * An HTTP Server that handles Hook requests from GitHub (and go-scm supported hosting services)  by requesting pipeline files from the incoming repository, and processing them.

 ## Building